 - Read more from NBPHE.

-You must have earned 21 or more total credits towards your degree and have completed the core courses required for your program.
-For DrPH and MPH students, the credits must include the five core public health areas of: biostatistics, environmental health sciences, epidemiology, health services/policy management, and social and behavioral sciences.
-For MS and PhD students the Essentials of Public Health (PUBHLT 2011) course will substitute for the core areas of environmental health sciences, health services/policy management, and social and behavioral sciences.
+You must have earned 21 or more total credits towards your degree program.
+For DrPH and MPH students, these credits include the school's public health core courses.
+Effective fall 2019 three additional courses are part of the MPH core curriculum (PUBHLT 2033, 2034 and 2035).
+For MS and PhD students the Essentials of Public Health (PUBHLT 2011) course will substitute for the public health core curriculum.
 Students concurrently enrolled in one core course when scheduled to sit for the exam are considered eligible.

-- Step 6 of 6 requests payment.
-Do not submit payment and log out of the system.
+- When you reach step 6, you should log out of the system.
+Do not submit a payment.
 You have completed all of the necessary steps to register for the test.

-- The school will e-mail students who have registered to confirm registration and provide log-in for the CPH online study guide.
+- The school will email students who have registered to confirm registration and determine eligibility.

-- You may now schedule your CPH exam.
+- You will now begin the process to schedule your CPH exam.

 ** There is an international testing fee ($100.00) for individuals taking the CPH exam outside of the United States, Puerto Rico, and Canada.
 This fee must be paid by the test-taker.
 The Graduate School of Public Health is not responsible for the payment of the international testing fee.

 *** If you need to reschedule the CPH exam test date, the first reschedule is free.
 The second reschedule request requires the Reschedule Request form (located in the CPH Candidate Handbook) and payment of $125.
 The Graduate School of Public Health is not responsible for the payment of the reschedule fee.